Germany will not boycott the 2022 World Cup in Qatar | DW | 12.10.2021

 "I have no objective reason to cast doubt on the honest and decent conduct of the Qataris," Peters concluded.

-One former guest worker interviewed by the show says he's still owed seven months' wages.
+One former guest worker interviewed by the show says he's still owed seven months of wages.
 Another former worker said that many of the changes promised by the Qatari authorities are "on paper only.”

 In Germany, calls to boycott the 2022 World Cup in Qatar have received support from within football and society.

-A March 2021 poll by German magazine Der Spiegel found that 54% of Germans support such a boycott with a further 14% offering conditional support.
+A March 2021 poll by the magazine Der Spiegel found that 54% of Germans support such a boycott, with a further 14% offering conditional support.
 Furthermore, 72% said they'd want the DFB to be more vocal in criticizing the human rights situation in Qatar.
 Another poll, by public broadcaster WDR, found that 65% of Germans believe Germany should not take part in the 2022 World Cup.

-Protests against Qatar, like this one at Bayern Munich in 2020, have become common in German football
+Protests against Qatar, such as this one at Bayern Munich in 2020, have become common in German football

 Organized fans, too, had their say about Germany's participation in the tournament.
 ProFans, an umbrella organization of Germany's ultra scene, demanded that the DFB do not take part in the 2022 World Cup due to the human rights situation in the country, calling the tournament "a lavish football festival on the graves of thousands of migrant workers."

-According to ProFans, Germany taking part in the Qatar World Cup would signal "the end of ethics and dignity."
+According to ProFans, Germany's taking part in the Qatar World Cup would signal "the end of ethics and dignity."

 Organized fans across Germany have been protesting against the country's involvement in German football, mostly in connection with Bayern Munich's sponsorship agreement with Qatar Airways.